ithabetz/kubernetes/README.md

 kubernetes:
-We have a kubernetes cluster contains master machine and one node machine
+We have a kubernetes cluster contains master machine and one node machine Check file Diagram.png that explain all Services, Deployment, PV, PVCs, and configmaps.

 configMap:
 I used this service to pass the env variables to the container that contains the DB credentials and listener port and other variables

 PostgreSQL:
 create PV volume from path /drkiq-Postgres then create claim volume from PV volume this volume will store the data of PostgreSQL database